StefanoAnzolut/business-guide/source/api/apicreate.rst

     :class: with-shadow

-In the next step, you can view the API key (this is your password) along with your username.
+In the next step, you can view the API key (your password) and your username.

 ..
 NOTE::
   The API key is your password and should be stored in a safe place.
-Skribble won't be able to recover it after you've closed the window.
+Unfortunately, we won't be able to recover it after you close the window.

 .. image:: create_api_keys_step3_success_close.png